shabtronic/PiZero-FlashCom/README.md

 		}
 ```

-and make sure you mount the fatfs somewhere in kernel.cpp
+and make sure you mount the fatfs somewhere in kernel.cpp.
+The flashcom server needs this to be able to write out any transferred files
+onto the SD-Card.
 ```
 	FATFS *fs = (FATFS*)malloc(sizeof(FATFS));
 	f_mount(fs, "", 0);